-Tales of Wind on PC: Use the Auto-Play System to Your Advantage
+Tales of Wind : Use the Auto-Play System to Your Advantage

 Tales of Wind is unlike the majority of mobile MMORPGs currently on the Play Store.
 We’ve talked at length about why we believe this is an innovative game for its genre in our review, but one thing that stands out is that you actually cannot use the good-old levelling method of grinding random monsters for hours on end.